sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/axpi.md

 #### BSP SDK

-We provide source code, api documents, sdk usage, visit [sdk usage](https://wiki.sipeed.com/hardware/zh/maixIII/ax-pi/sdk_usage.html) to get more.
+We provide source code, api documents, sdk usages, visit [sdk usage](https://wiki.sipeed.com/hardware/zh/maixIII/ax-pi/sdk_usage.html) to get more.

 ##### [ax-sample](https://github.com/AXERA-TECH/ax-samples)

-Here are AI models provided by Axera for development, evaluation and verification, those who are good at AI development or want to test these models can have a try, and there models are not involved with peripherals.
+Here are typical AI models provided by Axera for development, evaluation and verification, those who are good at AI development or want to test these models can have a try, and there models are not involved with peripherals.

 1. [examples](https://github.com/AXERA-TECH/ax-samples/tree/main/examples)
 2. [PP-YOLOv3](https://github.com/AXERA-TECH/ax-samples/blob/main/examples/README.md#yolov3paddle)